 Math is the science of problem-solving.
-Students in the BA degree program in mathematics apply the critical thinking and problem-solving skills they learn to many endeavors, because math is a crucial component in engineering, life sciences, business, economics and social sciences.
+Students in the BA degree program in mathematics apply the critical thinking and problem-solving skills they learn to many endeavors.

-In the bachelor's degree program in mathematics, students acquire a strong general mathematics background, but retain the flexibility to pursue other areas of interest through a minor or even a second major.
-Combining a second area of study such as life science, physics, computer science or business creates a powerful combination for future career goals.
+Students acquire a strong general mathematics background but retain the flexibility to pursue other areas of interest through a minor or even a second major.
+Combining a second area of study such as business, economics, social sciences, engineering, life sciences, or computer science creates a powerful combination.

 Required Courses (Major Map)

 What if: See how your courses can be applied to another major and find out how to change your major.

 - First Required Math Course: MAT 270 - Calculus w/Analytic Geometry I

 - Math Intensity: Substantial

 All students are required to meet general university admission requirements.